Mateen2001/Computer-Network-Project-/README.md

 Clients initiate the interaction by connecting to the server's socket and sending a string along with instructions for the desired conversion.
 The server processes the request, performs the specified conversion, and returns the result to the client.
 Common string conversions may involve changing character encodings, transforming cases (uppercase to lowercase or vice versa), or applying specific formatting rules.

-Socket programming provides a flexible and efficient means for communication between devices on a network, making this service suitable for applications where string conversions need to be performed remotely or in a distributed computing environment.
-This type of service is often employed in scenarios where seamless interoperability between different systems or applications with varied string representations is required.